AtharvTiwari-Coder/Snake/README.md

-This branch is dedicated for Images and Backgrounds Only and Logo counts in Images.
+This branch is dedicated for Images and Backgrounds Only and Logo and Icons counts in Images.